s-damian/rust-solana-wallet/README.md

 ### 🌐 ```from_mnemonic``` command:

-> Generate and Display a Mnemonic from a Specific Phrase.
+> Generate and display a mnemonic from a specific phrase.

 > Command with arguments: cargo run -- from_mnemonic ```PHRASE```

-To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 words or 24 words by example) as an argument.
+To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 words or 24 words for examples) as an argument.

-This will also generates and writes the keypair to the file.
+This will also generates and writes the keypair to the JSON file.

 **Example** with this 12 words: ```shed``` ```scorpion``` ```manual``` ```wheat``` ```monster``` ```phone``` ```winter``` ```toe``` ```dream``` ```kitchen``` ```salad``` ```column```.